Tarboro and Rocky Mount Campuses

 Participate in professional development activities as deemed necessary by supervision.

 Assist in recruiting activities when assigned.

 Work with the community in meeting the educational needs of our service area.

 Work a minimum of 39 hours per week with a minimum of 30 hours physically on campus.
 In addition to the normal campus hours, attend all mandatory meetings and participate in Professional Development and other campus activities (e.g. graduation, committee meetings, etc.)

 Assist in new course development as needed.

-Teach online and/or seated COM 231 (Public Speaking), English, Humanities, and/or other COM courses as assigned each semester.
+Teach online and/or seated COM 231 (Public Speaking), COM 120 (Interpersonal Communication) English courses, and Humanities courses as assigned each semester.